-Dr. Gottman’s further findings may not seem so intuitive: If your goal is to reach a state of compromise, you must first focus on yourself.
+If your goal is to reach a state of compromise, you must first focus on yourself.
 Define your core needs in the area of your problems, do not relinquish anything that you feel is absolutely essential, and understand that you must be willing to accept influence.

-His advice, based on more than four decades years of research, is the following:
+Dr. John Gottman’s advice, based on more than four decades years of research, is the following:

 Remember, you can only be influential if you accept influence.
 Compromise never feels perfect.
 Everyone gains something and everyone loses something.
 The important thing is feeling understood, respected, and honored in your dreams.